-No.58 Squadron provided to EE Canberra PR.7 to fly radioactive samples back to the UK.
+- No. 58 Squadron provided two EE Canberra PR.7 aircraft tasked with transporting radioactive samples back to the UK for further analysis.

 15 May 1957, codename ‘Short Granite’, Valiant XD818 dropped a 1 megaton device which exploded 8,000 feet above Malden Island.
-Only a 300 kiloton yield was achived from the device.
+Only a 300 kiloton yield was achieved from the device.

 31 May 1957 codename ‘Orange Herald’, this was actually a fission bomb, which detonated with a 720 kiloton yield.